 The Need for Improvisation and Reciprocal Gestures

-An "emerging social hub" is by nature community led.
+A "social hub" can only, by nature, be community led.
 It is local, even hyper local.
 It happens when changes to the sidewalk are chosen and implemented by shop or restaurant owners themselves because they resonate with the business' offerings and goals and reflect the patrons and the community.
 This leads to a sense of ownership and pride in the vibrant hubs that end up being created.

-Reciprocal gestures naturally happen as neighboring business get inspired to make changes too.
+This naturally happen as neighboring business get inspired to make changes too.
 People get creative, seeing what works and improvising.
 With the freedom to test and grow this creativity, these great spots are able to evolve and sustain themselves organically.
-There is almost a kind of local self-governance at the level that matters most to community members.
+There is local self-governance at the level that matters most to community members.

-However, to pull the dining sheds back under government control, an extensive set of new rules has been passed that would suck the soul right out of them, creating basic constructions with minimum appeal — only open for part of the year.
-These restrictive rules will likely put a stop to recent progress.
+To pull the dining sheds back under government control, an extensive set of new rules has been passed that will strip them of their uniqueness and allow them to be open for only part of the year.
+These restrictive rules will likely put a stop to the recent progress we have made in revitalizing our streets.
 This new and exciting practice of long time owners making their businesses better through improvisation, initiative, and creativity will have to end.

 To Save the Planet, Start With the Social Life of Sidewalks